mwbowers/mwbowers.github.io/reference/host-services/web-display-file-class-feedback-cursor-property.md

 ---
 title: WebDisplayFile.FeedbackCursor Property

-Id: amfWebDisplayFileClassFeedbackCursorProperty
-TocParent: amfWebDisplayFileClassProperties
-TocOrder: 50

-keywords: FeedbackCursor property
-keywords: WebDisplayFile.FeedbackCursor property
-keywords: feedback, cursor cooridinates to provide feedback for field in display file
-keywords: cursor cooridinates to provide feedback for field in display file
-keywords: display files, cursor cooridinates to provide feedback for field
-keywords: how to, set cursor cooridinates to provide feedback for field in display file
-keywords: how to, return cursor cooridinates to provide feedback for field in display file

 ---

 Location of the Cursor corresponding to the last non-subfile input operation (returning data to the program).
 It is a single two-byte value, where the MSB (most significant byte) contains the legacy row and the LSB (least significant byte) contains the legacy column.
 If a Window (popup) is active, the location is the absolute location with respect to the legacy screen.